 Distance Programs for the Pandemic

-During the COVID-19 pandemic, I was challenged to find a method of delivering quality programs to the Naval Base Guam community while maintaining safety guidelines, including social distancing.
+During the COVID-19 pandemic, I was challenged to deliver quality programs to the Naval Base Guam community while adhering to safety guidelines, including social distancing.
 I designed a program for the USO called Boredom Busters where military families could pick up a different activity kit each week.
-My job was to procure the materials, assemble up to 140 kits, design the posters and inserts, and deliver these in a drive-thru fashion in a designated parking lot.
-The program was immensely successful, with families waiting in line up to 30 minutes early to ensure they get a kit!
+My job was to procure the materials, assemble up to 140 kits, design the posters and inserts, and deliver them via drive-thru in a designated parking lot.
+The program was immensely successful, with families waiting in line up to 30 minutes early to ensure they got a kit!

 Movie Night Kits

 Military kids were out for the summer but had to stay home because of the pandemic.
-So I created a program that helped deliver fun experiences for them at home.
+So I created a program that helped them have fun experiences at home.
 In this example, I handed out Movie Night Kits that included popcorn and popcorn bags (like how you’d get it in the theater), soda cans, and more.
-Families also got to choose from a stack of DVD and Bluray titles to take home and keep.
+Families also got to choose from a stack of DVD and Blu-ray titles to take home and keep.

 Drive Thru Delivery

 The drive-thru format made the delivery easy and safe for military families.
 Every week, we delivered a new fun activity.
-The program was hugely successful and became so popular that a line of up to 20 vehicles would pile up 30 minutes before we even started.
-Children would look forward to their kits each week and parents were rushing to get in line on their lunch breaks for a coveted kit.
+The program was hugely successful and became so popular that a line of up to 20 vehicles would pile up 30 minutes before the drive-thru opened.
+Children would look forward to their kits each week, and parents would rush to get in line during their lunch breaks for a coveted Boredom Buster kit.

 Previous